LucaLanzo/AIwithCuda/README.md

 Both solutions run on Nvidias CUDA.

-One of the solution uses a self-built ResNet with residual blocks and the other uses a
+One of the solution uses a self-built ResNet using residual blocks and the other solution uses a DenseNet.
+The classification success rate can be seen at the bottom of each file.

+I have also included my thought process behind the creation of each deep net and different iteration steps with a result consideration

+:)